-The event and attendance figures for the 2019-20 season are marked by the nationwide lockdown of cultural institutions from March 2020 and subsequent restrictions on stage performances.
-Compared to the 2018-19 season (a total of 11,717 musical theatre and dance events with an attendance of almost 7.5 million), the 2019-20 season saw about 33% fewer events and 36% fewer visits.
+The event and attendance figures for the 2020-21 season are marked by lockdowns of cultural institutions and restrictions on stage performances.
+Compared to the pre-pandemic 2018-19 season (a total of 11,717 musical theatre and dance events with almost 7.5 million attendances), 2020-21 saw around 73 % fewer opera, operetta, dance and musical events.
+Attendance figures decreased by 91 %.

 The development up to the last pre-pandemic season 2018-19 varied depending on the genre.
 Since the turn of the millennium, the number of opera, operetta and musical performances had declined, which was also reflected in the attendance figures.
 This was particularly evident in operetta, where events and audiences had almost halved between 2000-01 and 2018-19.
 Contrary to this trend, the number of new productions of opera, operetta and musical had risen slightly.